dysbulic/ShareIt/README.md

 # ShareIt! - Pure Javascript Peer to Peer filesharing

 Jesús Leganés Combarro "Piranna" - [piranna@gmail.com]

 Based on code from Rich Jones - rich@[gun.io](http://gun.io)

 ShareIt! is a "Peer to Peer" filesharing system written in pure Javascript and based on the [DirtyShare](https://github.com/Miserlou/DirtyShare) proof-of-concept by Rich Jones.

+If you will fork the project (and more if you want to do modifications) please send me an email to let me know :-)

 ## About